vitaliiivanovspryker/neuron-ai/README.md

 }
 ```

-Learn more about MCP connector on the [documentation](https://docs.neuron-ai.dev/advanced/mcp-servers-connection).
+Learn more about MCP connector in the [documentation](https://docs.neuron-ai.dev/advanced/mcp-servers-connection).

 <a name="rag">